 1/4 cup chopped Italian parsley, plus more for garnish

 1/2 cup grated parmesan, plus more for garnish

 Preheat the oven to 400°.
-Heat 1 tbsp of the oil and 1 tbsp of the butter in a large cast iron or heavy oven proof skillet over medium heat.
+Heat 1 tbsp of the oil in a large cast iron or heavy oven proof skillet over medium heat.
 Season the chicken cutlets all over with salt and pepper.
 When the oil is hot, add the cutlets in batches to brown, about three minutes per side.
 Remove the browned cutlets to a plate to rest while you finish all the chicken- it won’t be cooked through, that’s ok.
 Set the browned chicken aside.

 Remove the skillet from the oven.
 Transfer the chicken pieces to a clean plate, and set the orzo back on the stove over medium heat.
 Simmer the saucy orzo about 3 minutes more, until the liquid has reduced and the orzo has thickened.
 It should be slightly creamy- like a risotto.
-Off the heat, stir in the parmesan and the parsley.
+Off the heat, stir in the parmesan, remaining tablespoon of butter and the parsley.
 Place the chicken back on top of the orzo and garnish with more parsley.
-Serve hot with extra parm if desired.
+Serve hot with extra parmesan if desired.